doanhtu07/vivacity-backend/README.md

    c.
 Finally, run `yarn pgen` to generate types to use in Typescript code.

-2. If you just want to test the API without database, call `/awesome/applicant/no-db`.
+2. If you just want to run the API without database, call `/awesome/applicant/no-db`.

 ## Run